 When you meet with Dr. Hopkins to discuss your breast augmentation options, the two of you will discuss what type of augmentation you want; one with silicone implants, saline implants, or a fat transfer breast augmentation in which liposuction is performed on one of your agreed upon problem areas, the harvested fat is immediately filtered, and it is then injected into your breasts to increase breast volume.

-In addition to having the opportunity at your initial consultation to express your desires, concerns, and questions to Dr. Hopkins himself, you’ll also discuss the cost of breast augmentation surgery, which is typically estimated to be around $4,000 in the Dallas area.* While those costs can vary greatly from plastic surgeon to plastic surgeon, Dr. Hopkins wants to be open and honest with you about his costs.
+In addition to having the opportunity at your initial consultation to express your desires, concerns, and questions to Dr. Hopkins himself, you’ll also discuss the cost of breast augmentation surgery.
+While those costs can vary greatly from plastic surgeon to plastic surgeon, Dr. Hopkins wants to be open and honest with you about his costs.
 And in order to make a breast augmentation procedure more accessible to Dallas women, his practice, J. Hopkins Plastic Surgery, even offers financing options.

 In addition to discussing your breast augmentation type choice and the cost of the procedure, you and Dr. Hopkins will discuss a variety of other items related to the surgery, including: